TakutoYoshikai/severus-lib/README.md

 # severus-lib
 severus is a tool for encryption data and saving the encrypted data into P2P network. severus uses Polygon Mumbai Network.
+You can use severus shell command to install [severus](https://github.com/TakutoYoshikai/severus)

 ### Requirements
 * macOS or Ubuntu